 Dr. Richard Watson is a member of the Retina Service at Mass.
 Eye and Ear and faculty at Harvard Medical School.
 He is a board certified ophthalmologist and retina specialist.
-He specializes in the treatment of AMD, diabetic eye disease, retinal vascular occlusions, retinal detachment, macular hole repair, epiretinal membrane surgery, and other medical and surgical diseases of the retina.
+He specializes in the treatment of age-related macular degeneration, diabetic eye disease, retinal vascular occlusions, retinal detachment, macular hole repair, epiretinal membrane surgery, and other diseases of the retina.

 Dr. Watson earned his medical degree from Tulane University in New Orleans, LA, where he also completed his ophthalmology residency.
 He then pursued a fellowship in vitreoretinal surgery at the West Virginia University Eye Institute, where his surgical numbers were among the highest of all fellows in the country.

-Dr. Watson’s patients frequently express their appreciation for his friendly attitude, excellent doctor-patient communication, and meticulous attention to their needs.
-His surgical skills were recognized with an award from the Vit Buckle Society for a surgical video on proliferative vitreoretinopathy.
+Dr. Watson’s patients have expressed their appreciation for his excellent communication, and meticulous attention to their needs.

-Dr. Watson has been involved in numerous clinical trials to find the best treatments for wet AMD, and potential therapies for geographic atrophy secondary to AMD.
+Dr. Watson has been involved in numerous clinical trials to find the best treatments for age-related macular degeneration.
 He has also been involved with research on diabetic retinopathy and vitreomacular traction.

-Age-related macular degeneration, geographic atrophy, diabetic eye disease including advanced diabetic retinopathy, central retinal vein occlusion (CRVO), branch retinal vein occlusion (BRVO), epiretinal membrane (macular pucker), rhegmatogenous and tractional retinal detachment, macular hole, diseases of the retina and vitreous
+Age-related macular degeneration, geographic atrophy, diabetic eye disease including advanced diabetic retinopathy, central retinal vein occlusion, branch retinal vein occlusion, epiretinal membrane (macular pucker), retinal detachment, macular hole, and other diseases of the retina and vitreous.

-Age-related macular degeneration, geographic atrophy, diabetic retinopathy, telemedicine initiatives, vitreomacular traction, retina and vitreous disorders
+Age-related macular degeneration, geographic atrophy, diabetic retinopathy, vitreomacular traction, retina and vitreous disorders